python-lsp/python-lsp-server/README.md

 - [python-lsp-black](https://github.com/python-lsp/python-lsp-black): code formatting using [Black](https://github.com/psf/black).
 - [pyls-memestra](https://github.com/QuantStack/pyls-memestra): detecting the use of deprecated APIs.

-Please see the above repositories for examples on how to write plugins for the Python Language Server.
+Please see the above repositories for examples on how to write plugins for the Python LSP Server.
 Please file an issue if you require assistance writing a plugin.

 ## Configuration